 7 The Financial Legislation Amendment and Repeal Act 2006 (now known as the Financial Management (Transitional Provisions) Act 2006) Sch.
 2 deals with certain transitional issues some of which may be relevant for this Act.

-8 On the date as at which this compilation was prepared, the Children and Community Services Legislation Amendment and Repeal Act 2015 Pt.
-2 Div.
-3 Subdiv.
-2 had not come into operation.
-It reads as follows:

-Part 2 — Amendments and repeals relating to responsible parenting agreements

-Division 3 — Other Acts amended

-Subdivision 2 — School Education Act 1999 amended

-18. Act amended

-This Subdivision amends the School Education Act 1999.

-19. Section 26 amended

-In section 26(3) delete “Parental Support and Responsibility Act 2008” and insert:

-Children and Community Services Act 2004

-20. Section 40 amended

-In section 40(3A) delete “Parental Support and Responsibility Act 2008” and insert:

-Children and Community Services Act 2004
+8 Footnote no longer applicable.

 9 On the date as at which this compilation was prepared, the Associations Incorporation Act 2015 s.
 228 had not come into operation.
 It reads as follows:

 228. School Education Act 1999 amended